-As of December 31, 2023 and 2022, there were funds of \$7,677,707 and \$4,004,369, respectively, designated for an Asset Replacement Reserve fund.
+As of December 31, 2024 and 2023, there were funds of \$8,388,911 and \$7,677,707, respectively, designated for this Fund.
 An Asset Replacement Reserve account is funded by payments made by each Member at the closing on his/her Cottage or Villa.
 The payment will be equal to two months of the Member's prorata share of Association common expenses.
 The Asset Replacement Reserve Account will only be used for purposes related to The Cypress' property, and any interest earned on funds held in the account shall be included in the asset replacement reserve fund.
-During 2023 and 2022, funds were transferred by the Club to a cash account for Asset Replacement Reserve totaling \$77,047 and \$54,582, respectively.
-Capital expenditures of \$0 and \$491,950 were paid from the asset replacement reserve investments account for capital expenditures in 2023 and 2022, respectively.
+During 2024 and 2023, funds were transferred by the Club to a cash account for Asset Replacement Reserve totaling \$82,756 and \$77,047, respectively.
+Capital expenditures of \$0 and \$0 were paid from the asset replacement reserve investments account for capital expenditures in 2024 and 2023, respectively.